 - Navigate to the

-. - Check your site: If it loads, the issue is with one of your plugins.
+wp-contentfolder and rename thepluginsfolder to something likeplugins_old. - Check your site: If it loads, the issue is with one of your plugins.

 - Rename the folder back to

-directory one by one to identify the culprit.
+pluginsand rename each plugin folder inside thepluginsdirectory one by one to identify the culprit.

 Step 3: Switch to a Default Theme